esp-rs/espup/README.md

           [possible values: x86_64-unknown-linux-gnu, aarch64-unknown-linux-gnu, x86_64-pc-windows-msvc, x86_64-pc-windows-gnu, x86_64-apple-darwin, aarch64-apple-darwin]

+-r, --esp-riscv-gcc
+          Install Espressif RISC-V toolchain built with croostool-ng

+          Only install this if you don't want to use the systems RISC-V toolchain

   -f, --export-file <EXPORT_FILE>
           Relative or full path for the export file that will be generated.
 If no path is provided, the file will be generated under home directory (https://docs.rs/dirs/latest/dirs/fn.home_dir.html)